 A BIG welcome to our class page!
-We are having lots of fun in Year 3 and we have already learnt so much.
+We are having lots of fun in Year 3 and we are learning so much.
 Keep on visiting our class page to join us on our learning journey.

-This half term, our PE will be on Mondays and Thursdays.
+This half term, our PE will be on Wednesdays and Thursdays.
 PE kits should remain in school and should only be taken home at the end of the half term.

 Homework is given out on Fridays and should be handed back in by Thursday at the latest.